sharpensteel/Steel/README.md

 ## Steel
-Javascript GridView library.
-Supporting obtaining data from server (ajax requests) or from standalone data.
-Supports editing / sorting / column wide customizing.
+Javascript GridView library with paging, sorting, editing.
+Getting data from various sorces.

 ## Features
 * Data obtained from any of *data providers*.
 They can load data from server, static arrays, etc.